jorinvo/me/content/reads/life.md

   - title: "How Automation Left Us Feeling Empty"
     url: https://levels.io/automation-void/

-  - title: "HOWTO: Be more productive"
+  - title: "Be more productive"
     url: http://www.aaronsw.com/weblog/productivity

   - title: "Lucky to Be a Programmer"